 Our energy strategy aims to improve energy efficiency by 10% between 2024 and 2030.
-To reach this target, we need to implement energy efficiency measures totalling 95 GWh.
+To reach this target, we need to implement energy efficiency measures totalling 95 GWh in all operating countries.

-Of the K Group stores, the grocery stores’ energy consumption is the highest because they need a lot of energy to safeguard the cold chain of their products.
-In fact, the key means of improving energy efficiency are upgrading refrigeration units and lighting, as well as new innovations, such as a heat recycling system that recycles the waste heat from refrigeration systems, and the use of analytics services that analyse energy consumption at stores.
+Of the K Group stores, the grocery stores’ energy consumption is the highest because they need energy to safeguard the cold chain of their products.
+In fact, the key means of improving energy efficiency are upgrading refrigeration units and lighting, as well as new innovations, such as a heat recycling system that recycles the waste heat from refrigeration systems, and the use of analytics services that analyse and optimise energy consumption at stores.

-Major energy renovations are generally carried out in conjunction with store renovations, during which K-food stores and Kespro’s wholesale outlets renovate their refrigeration units.
+Major energy renovations in grocery stores are generally carried out in conjunction with store renovations, during which K-food stores and Kespro’s wholesale outlets renovate their refrigeration units.
+In the sites of the building and technical trade and the car trade, the renovation of building services systems is one of the key energy-efficiency measures.

 Our heat recycling system efficiently utilises as its energy source all the waste heat in a property, such as the condensation heat of the refrigeration system and the waste heat of exhaust air, and generates energy for all the heating and cooling systems in the property.
 By recycling waste heat, we generate on average about 50% of the heat demand of renovated stores.